 Tada! like this.
 At this point I usually throw my hat with ostrich feathers on.

-And this is how I wear my steuchlein and here is also a sneak peak of my new kampfrau blouse
+And this is how I wear my steuchlein and here is also a sneak peak of my new 16th century German blouse

-As I am in the progress of making a new shirt to my kampfrau, I also needed a new steuchlein to wear over my wulsthaube since my old one is in raw silk just as my old shirt.
+As I am in the progress of making a new shirt to my 16th century German dress, I also needed a new steuchlein to wear over my wulsthaube since my old one is in raw silk just as my old shirt.
 And here is how I make my steuchlein complete with a pattern diagram.

 So here is my pattern, I put the long side against the fold of the fabric and that is also the reason that my steuchlein is 150 cm long.
 I use the width of the fabric.
 In the end it is mostly like a liripipe pattern, but without the cape part.